15knots/cmake4eclipse/README.md

 ## Screenshots
 Screenshots can be found at the <a href="https://marketplace.eclipse.org/content/cmake4eclipse#group-screenshots" title="Screenshots">Eclipse Marketplace</a>.

+# Quick start
+ 1. If you do not have any existing code, check out the [Sample Projects](https://github.com/15knots/cmake4eclipse-sample-projects), chose one and fill in your code.
+ 1. If you have an existing C/C++ project code, inside Eclipse, goto `Help:Help Contents`, then read the `CMake for CDT User Guide:Getting Started` node to adjust your project settings.

 ## License
 The plugin is licensed under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License Version 1.0 ("EPL")</a>.